MYusufY/VNCake/README.md

 		- Tunnel Providers:
 			- Cloudflare - stable
 			- Localtunnel - fast (for deploying)
-	- If you dont activate this, your VMs will only be accesible for you, on localhost.
+	- If you dont activate this, your VMs will only be accessible for you, on localhost.
 	**CLI**
 		`vncake --cli --tunneling` -> Activate tunneling
 		`vncake --cli --tunneling --tunnel-provider cloudflare` -> Use cloudflare as tunnel provider